jcs-instructor/mobtimer/CONTRIBUTING.md

   - Once a new VSCode instance opens, enter the VSCode command (ctrl-shift-P in Windows): "Mobtimer for VSCode"
 - To install and run latest VSCode extension into vscode, see [here](#Building-and-Installing-VSCode-Extension)
 - Push to development branch
-- If you want to deploy changes, see "Subsequent deployments" section (below)
+- If you want to deploy changes, see [subsequent deployments](#Subsequent-deployments)

 ### API changes